Using libvirt/KVM with Vagrant

 Connecting to the Outside World

 Lab networks are created as private, very-isolated libvirt networks without a DHCP server.
-If you want to have a lab network connected to the outside world set the libvirt.public and/or libvirt.uplink link attributes (setting one of them is enough):
+If you want a lab network connected to the outside world, set the libvirt.public and/or libvirt.uplink link attributes (setting one of them is enough):

 • Set libvirt.public link attribute to true, or to any value supported by libvirt[4].

-• Set libvirt.uplink link attribute to the name of the Ethernet interface on your server[4] if your Linux distribution does not use eth0 as the name of the Ethernet interface[5].
+• Set libvirt.uplink link attribute to the name of one of the Ethernet interfaces on your server[5] if your Linux distribution does not use eth0 as the name of the Ethernet interface[6].

 Example: use the following topology to connect your lab to the outside world through r1 on a Linux server that uses enp86s0 as the name of the Ethernet interface: